4 Features That Make Your Online Forms Mobile-Friendly

 This means it’s extremely important to ensure all of your online forms are mobile-friendly, or else people won’t fill them out.
 Instead, they’ll exit out of your survey or webpage and head over to a competitor with a more mobile-friendly form and sign up process.

-Let’s go over a few features that are essential to helping make your online forms mobile-friendly so you can continue to serve those two billion people.
+Let’s go over a few features that are essential to designing forms for mobile devices so you can continue to serve those two billion people.

 1. Keep the number of form fields to a minimum.